Arangottukara: Desamangalam Panchayath

 The Arangotukara portion of the village is in Desamangalam Panchayath, Thalappilli Thaluk, Trichur District, Kerala State in India.
 The post office is in the Arangotukara portion.
 This portion has one of the oldest rubber estates known as the Desamangalam Rubber Estate, Arangotukara.
 This portion also has the Karthyayani Temple near the South side and another temple known as the Thrikovil Ambalam (Sacred temple) at the North side.
 The Karthyayani Devi Temple is dedicated to the goddess Durga with two festivals annually.
 One is the Dussarah festival lasting for 10 days during the period of September – October.
 The other one is Karthika deepam festival of one day.
 The Thrikovil Ambalam is dedicated to Narasimha Moorthy (god with the head of a lion and body of a man) one of the incarnations of Lord Maha Vishnu.
 This temple's pond (tank) known as the Thrikkai Kulam (sacred palm pond) is about two acres in area.
 The legend is that this tank was made by the pressing of the palm of Sage (maharishi) Agasthyan or Ashtavakran.

-Notable People

-The first top most executive of the Press Trust of India (PTI) in independent India was Sri A S Bharatan who was from this village.
-His son, Raju Bharatan was a cricket commentator in the Illustrated Weekly of India.
-The PTI was a British owned news agency.
-The same was nationalized later.
-Another person is late A R Raman who was a Sr level engineer in Heavy Engineering Corporation (HEC- A Govt of India undertaking) in Ranchi.
-He established with his sr and jr colleagues a plant for Heavy Machines Building.
-The section of HEC is known as HMBP.
-It has a wall plaque with names of those engineers including late A R Raman, who were responsible for the setting up of his HMB Plant.
-Another person is late A R Krishnan who was the founder of the A U P School, Ezhumangad.
-Late K Ayyappan Master who was also known as K P Arangodan was a teacher, drama writer and make-up artist.
-His make-up for the famous drama 'Adukalayil Ninnum Arangathekku' is noteworthy.

-Another notable personality is late Valiyaparambil Narayanan Surendranathan (1924 to 26-05-2015).

-Well known as Surendran Vaidyar (വൈദ്യര്).
-He served as a Vaidyar (physician) almost his 50 years for the entire village and the people called him as their Vaidyar (വൈദ്യര്) with love, respect & affection.

-Late Kannathu Valappil Kuttikunhan Nair the custodian of Arangottukara Mullakkal Temple, also the founder of Arangottukara ചന്ത (the Marketplace).
-Arangottukara was famous of this Saturday ചന്ത in decades before because of him.